-- Prune and shape your tea plants into a frame of 3 to 5 main branches with a balloon-shaped top of smaller branches and foliage.
+- Prune and shape your tea plants into a frame of 4 to 6 main branches with a balloon-shaped top of smaller branches and foliage.

 How many potted tea plants will you need?

 But let’s suppose that you have satisfied Mike’s Rule #1 for successful tea gardening.
-To wit: ornamental camellias grow in your area and it’s also hot and humid for a good chunk of the year.
+To wit: ornamental camellias grow in your area and it’s also warm, humid, and rainy for a good chunk of the year.